Are You Confident of the Diagnosis?

 Characteristic findings on physical examination

-Clinically, patients present with asymptomatic skin colored, dome-shaped papules or nodules, most commonly on the trunk and upper extremities (
+Clinically, patients present with asymptomatic skin colored, dome-shaped papules or nodules, most commonly on the trunk and upper extremities (Figure 1).
+Plaque-like lesions (Figure 2) have been described, as well as lesions with overlying scale and erythema.
+These lesions heal without scarring.
+Ultraviolet light is presumed to play a role in aggravating lesions.

 Expected results of diagnostic studies

 Histopathology reveals, typically, normal epiderms with splaying of collagen throughout the papillary and mid dermis.
-With alcian blue or colloidal iron staining, abundant mucin is seen within the dermis (
+With alcian blue or colloidal iron staining, abundant mucin is seen within the dermis (Figure 3).
+There is also a sparse perivascular lymphocytic infiltrate.
+Thus, the typical findings of cutaneous lupus erythematosus lesions are usually absent.
+Direct immunoflourescence of lesional skin shows linear or granular deposition of IgG, IgM and C3 at the dermoepidermal junction.

 Confusion with other diffuse or disseminated papulonodular lesions is not uncommon, such as lichen myxedematosus, generalized or pretibial myxedema, reticular erythematosus mucinosis, cutaneous focal mucinosis, papular granuloma annulare, xanthomas, eruptive histiocytomas, and possibly sarcoidosis.
 Clinical history, examnination, laboratory work and sometimes histopathology will help differentiate between these diagnoses.